Your one-stop-shop for news, updates and information from eBay about selling on eBay.

 According to the National Retail Federation, about one-third of consumers do their shopping two months before school starts, and nearly half shop three weeks to one month before.
 That means early-bird shoppers may start as early as June, while the bulk of buyers make their purchases from late July through mid-August.

 To be ready when the earliest shoppers begin, Angie’s already getting started with her preparation for back-to-school sales.
 By the end of April, she’ll start taking photos and drafting descriptions so that her listings are ready to publish.
-And, when shopping start in June, she’ll already have great stock available for early buyers.
+And, when shopping starts in June, she’ll already have great stock available for early buyers.

 Stock items in a range of prices.